Buying a mini grand piano for a toddler: my review of the Ts-ideen Kids Mini Piano on Amazon

 We bought the Ts-ideen Kids Mini Piano which comes with a stool and a 'Play by Colours' music book.
 It's a German brand, made of solid wood and a high gloss finish.
 It sounds nice and my daughter really loves it.
 As an added bonus - it looks good in our lounge.

-To be honest, the decision came down to price in the end.
-Our budget was under £100.
-There are quite a few similar quality pianos around this price range and I was tempted by a few.
+There are quite a few similar quality pianos around this price range (£100) and I was tempted by a few.
 My favourites are the French desgined Vilac (£110) and the Melissa & Doug Learn-To-Play Classic Grand Piano (£86.60).

-Schoenhut is the top brand in the baby piano market, they've been making them for decades and from what I've read, you can't go wrong with one of these.
-Apparantly the sound is slightly more realistic.
+Schoenhut is the top brand in the baby piano market.
+They've been making them for decades and from what I've read, you can't go wrong with one of these.
+Apparently the sound is slightly more realistic.
 But prices start from £175...so not in our price bracket.

 WHAT DOES IT SOUND LIKE?

 If you're thinking of buying a mini grand piano, you'll read a lot of reviews on Amazon complaining about the noise being annoying and not very realistic.
 But in all honesty, if you want a mini piano to be able to produce the kind of sound you'd expect from a big concert piano, you're looking in the wrong place!
 I actually like the sound.
 It's a kind of tinkering noise, like bells or chimes.
 I'd describe it as eclectic rather than annoying...but everyone is different!

 This is a video of my daughter playing to give you an idea...